 Students can book appointments with me during term time here: http://wass.aston.ac.uk/wass/ (otherwise email for availability)

-Key Roles and Teaching: Deputy Director of Undergraduate Studies (Psychology); Qualitative Research Methods; Social Psychology
+Programme Director (BSc Psychology); Qualitative Research Methods; Social Psychology

 I'm a social psychologist with interests in gender, sexual identity, friendship, and group prejudice.
 My background is in discourse analysis and I specialise in qualitative research methods to analyse interviews, focus groups and sets of media data.
 At Aston I convene undergraduate modules in Social Psychology and Human Aggression.
 I also teach and convene various postgraduate Qualitative Research Methods modules.

 I gained my Human Psychology BSc from Aston (2002) before heading off to the University of Surrey where I studied for a Social Psychology PhD with Adrian Coyle, Peter Hegarty and Evanthia Lyons.
 In 2008 I won a place at the LGBT Psychology Summer Institute at the University of Michigan (USA).
 I taught qualitative research methods, critical psychology and social psychology at the University of Surrey.
 The University of Winchester offered me a position as an associate lecturer where I also taught qualitative research methods until returning to Aston in 2011.
-In 2012 I was made 1st Year Tutor and in 2014 appointed as Deputy Director of Undergraduate Studies for Psychology.
+In 2012 I was made 1st Year Tutor, in 2014 I was Acting Final year Tutor, and in 2015 appointed Director of Undergraduate Studies for Psychology.

-Level 1: PY1125 Psychology Practicals - Qualitative Research Methods; PY1118 Social Psychology (Module Convenor)
+Year 1: PY1125 Psychology Practicals - Qualitative Research Methods; PY1118 Social Psychology

 Postgraduate (Health Psychology MSc) PYM701 Qualitative Methodology; PYM707a & PYM707b; PY4053 Qualitative Research Methods for Health Services